diyjac/SDC-P4/README.md

 self.rightLane.meters_from_center_of_vehicle(distance)
 ```

 It is here that I like to thank *Kyle Stewart-Frantz* again.
-It was he that pointed out that my meter to centimeter convertion was off by a factor of 10!
-Thanks Kyle!
+It was he that pointed out that my meter to centimeter conversion was off by a factor of 10!
+Thanks again Kyle!

 #### 3.2.7 Plane to Perspective Transform

 After all of this processing, the software pipeline now needs to somehow show that it was able to identify the lane lines.
 The best way to do this is to somehow paint the image of where the lane lines are and their boundaries.
 Since we fitted a polynomial equation to describe the line, we can use it to create the points necessary to draw a polygon of the surface of the road.
 The following code segment is what the **RoadManager** module does to do this with the help of its left and right **Line**, **ImageFilters** and **ProjectionManager** modules:

 ```